New Students for a Democratic Society: 2000s

-The new SDS has organized and participated in numerous actions against the Iraq War and made clear its opposition to any possible military action against Iran by the US.
-The Pace University chapter of SDS protested against a speech by Bill Clinton held at the University's New York City campus, prompting the university to hand over two students, Lauren Giaccone and Brian Kelly, to the United States Secret Service.
-After the threatened expulsion of the two protesters, Pace SDS began a campaign that helped pressure the President of Pace to resign.
+In March 2006, Pace University SDS protested against a speech by Bill Clinton at the University's New York City campus, prompting the university to hand over two students, Lauren Giaccone and Brian Kelly, to the United States Secret Service.
+After Pace threatened to expel the protesters, Pace SDS began a campaign that helped pressure the President of Pace to resign.